-Figure 14: From Source Code to Running Program Fall 2006 Slides adapted from Java Concepts companion slides
+Figure 14: From Source Code to Running Program

 The Edit-Compile-Loop Test

 - 1. What do you expect to see when you load a class file into your text editor? - 2.
 Why can't you test a program for run-time errors when it has compiler errors?